PayneEvan/basetimelock-miniapp/README.md

 - Wallet connectors are limited to Coinbase Wallet and injected wallets.
 - Base Mini App metadata is hardcoded in the root layout head output.
+- The app icon is included as `app/icon.svg`.
+- The app is configured for Base mainnet interaction.
+- Contract reads are performed live from chain.
+- Write transactions include the encoded builder attribution suffix.

+## License

+No license information is included in the original project details.